jiinmoon/AWSCertified/AWS_Certified_Developer/01_IAM.md

         to this group.
 Select AmazonS3ReadOnlyAccess.
     - Then, we should go to the hypothetical user, changing its Groups to 'HR' by add user to groups; Remember to delete him from sysadmin group.
-    - Also, we can attach specific policy directly to grant permissions;
+    - Also, we can attach specific policy directly to grant permissions.

 - Lastly, we should set a IAM password policy.
     - We can set minimum password length.